Liu Shipei: Career

 Liu came from a family of prominent Qing dynasty scholars and officials.
 His father, uncle, grandfather, and great-grandfather were prominent in the school of Han learning which grounded their political reforms in study of the classics.
 They felt an affinity with such early Qing figures as Wang Fuzhi and the School of Evidential Scholarship.
 Early family education gave him the philological tools needed to study ancient texts, especially the Zuozhuan, a rich chronicle of pre-imperial China.
-Liu passed the first and second levels of the imperial examinations, but when he did not succeed at the highest level, he instead went to live in Shanghai in 1902-1904.
+Liu passed the first and second levels of the imperial examinations, but when he did not succeed at the highest level, he instead went to live in Shanghai in 1902–1904.
 There he met the revolutionaries Zhang Binglin and Cai Yuanpei and published essays calling for driving the Manchus out of China.
 He took the name GuangHan (光漢), or "Restore the Han," and developed the doctrine of guocui (國粹), or "national essence," which set out to reinvigorate China through the study of classical culture before Confucius.
 He edited the journal Guocui xuebao (國粹學報, National Essence), which published essays from many prominent revolutionary scholars.

 Exile in Japan became necessary to avoid government suppression.
 In Tokyo, Liu and his wife, He Zhen, joined a group of revolutionaries who became convinced of the doctrines of anarchism.
 The historian Peter Zarrow calls Liu and Wu Zhihui, who led an anarchist group in Paris, "the most important Chinese theorists of anarchism."
 Since Tokyo was closer to China, Liu's publications, including Tianyi bao, public debates, and organizing made him the more influential of the two at home.
 The two groups shared basic anarchist premises: that revolution had to be social, not just political, that it had to be based on moral principle, and that education was the most important tool in carrying it out.
 They also agreed in condemning the class and gender hierarchy in China's heritage.
 Major differences soon emerged, however.
 The Paris group tended to see anarchism as rational and scientific progress, while Liu and the group in Tokyo were less interested in technology and progress.
 They respected Taoist laissez-faire thinkers who opposed government intervention in society.
 Liu's wife, He Zhen, contributed much to the journal may have been more radical than Liu himself.

-In 1909, Liu suddenly returned to China to work for Duan Fang, a highly placed Manchu official.
-Duan Fang was killed when the revolution broke out in 1911, but Liu escaped to Chengdu, and engaged in teaching.
+In 1909, Liu suddenly returned to China to work for Duanfang, a highly placed Manchu official.
+Duanfang was killed when the revolution broke out in 1911, but Liu escaped to Chengdu, and engaged in teaching.
 Yuan Shikai appointed him to the National Assembly in 1915, and he was in the group of the "Six Gentlemen" who first called upon Yuan to become emperor.
 After Yuan's death, Liu moved to Tianjin, then his old friend Cai Yuanpei, who had become president of Peking University, invited him to become a professor.
 He died of tuberculosis in December 1919 at the age of 35.